akhil-eppa/Data-Analytics-Project/README.md

 # Data-Analytics-Project
+**Team Name:** The Data Center Predict Future Sales: Final project for "How to win a data science competition" Coursera course
+**Team Serial No.:** 085
-This is the official repository for our assignment submissions/project for Data Analytics Course 2020.
+**Repository Description:** This is the official repository for our team's final project submission for the Data Analytics Course 2020.

 # Repository Contents:
 1. ```Dataset```